Album Review: Shake Me Up by Jill McCracken

 Honest explorations of love, heartbreak, and self discovery hide behind Jill McCracken’s catchy Motown-inspired pop tunes.

-Soul drips from Jill McCracken’s voice as she channels influences from Motown bands like the Jackson 5 on her debut album Shake Me Up.
+Soul drips from Jill McCracken’s voice as they channel influences from Motown bands like the Jackson 5 on their debut album Shake Me Up.
 All the classic 70s pop motifs are present with staccato guitar riffs, grooving bass lines, and even occasional “ooh la la-las.”

-The album opens on “Lovesick Woman,” with McCracken finding herself at the beginning of a relationship.
-She confesses she doesn’t want to fall in love again, singing “I’ve been there before / and truthfully I’ve got shit to do”—the kind of lyrics one might expect in a slower song.
+The album opens on “Lovesick Woman,” with McCracken finding themself at the beginning of a relationship.
+They confess they don’t want to fall in love again, singing “I’ve been there before / and truthfully I’ve got shit to do”—the kind of lyrics one might expect in a slower song.
 Yet, the foot-tapping hi-hat beats of the chorus and dampened guitar riffs of the verses work together to bring a high energy and positivity that remains consistent throughout the songs that follow.

 Despite the album’s familiar sound, Shake Me Up still manages to surprise by providing fresh twists of modernity.
 These songs relish in their ability to throwback to 70s nostalgia without losing influences from subsequent decades.
 The album’s titular song, “Shake Me Up” proudly sports a fast paced guitar solo, while the combined grooving bass line and playful keyboard in “Honey” provide enough of a Latin flair that they could find themselves at home in a playlist full of Santana.

 What really sets this album apart, however, is all the positivity.
-McCracken isn’t apologizing for her inner conflicts in these songs—she’s accepting what she wants and who she is, not wasting time being untrue to herself, and the effect is refreshing.
+McCracken isn’t apologizing for her inner conflicts in these songs—they’re accepting what they want and who they are, not wasting time being untrue to themself, and the effect is refreshing.